Yabloko: Emergence of the Party (1993–2002)

-On April 26, 2002, the Russian Democratic Party Yabloko (Reg.
+On 26 April 2002, the Russian Democratic Party Yabloko (Reg.
 No. 5018) was registered by the Ministry of Justice.
 Grigory Yavlinsky was elected chairman of the party.

 Political party (2002 to present)

 According to the deputy chairman of Yabloko, Sergei Ivanenko, in 2002 the party had 20,000 members.

 In June 2003, the Yabloko faction voted for a vote of no confidence in the government, which, however, was not approved by the Duma.

-Since 2003 Yabloko's position has worsened.
+Since 2003, Yabloko's position has worsened.
 In the 2003 State Duma elections, the Yabloko party received 4.3% of the vote (less than the 5% threshold) and did not receive seats in the State Duma on party lists (only 4 candidates from the party went through single-mandate constituencies).
 Interestingly, the fact that Vladimir Putin called Grigory Yavlinsky at night, during the counting of votes, with congratulations on the victory, became widely known.

 After the joining of Green Russia and Soldiers' Mothers in 2006, the name of the party was changed to the Russian United Democratic Party "Yabloko" (RODP "Yabloko").
 Since 2006, the Yabloko party has become part of the European party Alliance of Liberals and Democrats for Europe (ALDE).
 Sergey Mitrokhin became party chairman in 2008.

 In the 2007 elections, only 1.59% of voters voted for Yabloko, and the party did not enter the State Duma again.
 In 2008 the party had 58,540 members.
 In the 2011 elections according to official data from the CEC, 3.43% of voters (2.25 million people) voted for Yabloko.
-In these elections, the party more than doubled its result, but still did not get into the State Duma.
-However, this result gave Yabloko possibility for state funding.
+In these elections, the party more than doubled its result but still did not get into the State Duma.
+However, this result gave Yabloko the possibility of state funding.
 In 2012 Yabloko leader Grigory Yavlinsky was not registered by the Central Election Commission as a candidate for the presidential elections.

 In 2021 the party had 16,100 members.

-In the elections to the State Duma of 2021, Grigory Yavlinsky for the first time in the history of the party refused to run for deputies, and the federal list of candidates was headed by Yabloko chairman Nikolay Rybakov., 1.34% of voters voted for Yabloko (750 000 people).
+In the elections to the State Duma of 2021, Grigory Yavlinsky for the first time in the history of the party refused to run for deputies, and the federal list of candidates was headed by Yabloko chairman Nikolay Rybakov.
+1.34% of voters voted for Yabloko (750 000 people).

-On October 14, 2021, the Federal Political Committee of the party decided to withdraw from the election candidates who supported the idea of Smart Voting Alexei Navalny.
-A number of Yabloko members criticized the party's policies and demanded the leadership to resign.
+On 14 October 2021, the Federal Political Committee of the party decided to withdraw from the election candidates who supported the idea of Smart Voting Alexei Navalny.
+Several Yabloko members criticized the party's policies and demanded the leadership to resign.